 Add a domain for each Active Directory domain to which you want to enable access.

-- From the Main menu, go to Administration > Directory Query to open the Directory Query Overview page.
+- From the Main menu, go to Shared Services > Directory Query and then click Add Domain.

 - Specify the settings for the connection to the domain: